 1 cup fresh cranberries, sliced or roughly chopped

 Preheat oven to 350 degrees.
-Line a standard bread pan with parchment paper, or lightly grease with cooking spray.
+Line a standard bread pan with parchment paper, and set aside.

 In a large mixing bowl, whisk together flour, baking powder, and baking soda.
 Add remaining ingredients, and stir until just combined.
 Transfer batter to prepared pan and bake 35 – 40 minutes.